Hatton Compton: Family and personal life

 Hatton Compton was one of three sons and two daughters of Sir Charles Compton, of Grendon and Sywell in Northamptonshire, and his first wife, Mary, sister of Sir William Fermor, 1st Baronet of Easton Neston, also in Northamptonshire.
 Sources differ on Hatton's date of birth: Dalton says 1661, Edwards that he was the eldest son of a father who died in 1661; Adam Williamson that he was "in his ninetieth year" in 1741, giving a birth year of 1651–2; Arthur Collins that he died "aged upwards of 80"; an 1887 marriage licence index gives his age as 35 on 17 May 1698.
 Sir Charles Compton was the younger brother of the 3rd Earl of Northampton.
 Hatton Compton inherited Grendon Hall from his father and substantially extended it.
-In 1700 he also possessed an estate at Lavendon in Buckinghamshire.

 In honour of his late father's loyalty to Charles II during the Interregnum, Hatton Compton was recommended as Knight of the Royal Oak.
 On 18 January 1686 Compton and William Seymour were injured fighting a duel arranged after Seymour's great-uncle Henry had rejected a challenge from Compton's cousin the 4th Earl of Northampton, triggered by Henry's foiling of Northampton's wooing of his stepdaughter, the dowager Countess of Conway.

 In 1698 Compton married his cousin Penelope Nicholas, daughter of MP Sir John Nicholas.
-They had three sons and a daughter:
+At this time he settled the manor of Lavendon in Buckinghamshire, after the death of Henry Mordaunt, 2nd Earl of Peterborough, who had mortgaged the manor to Sir Charles Compton in 1653.
+Penelope and Hatton had three sons and a daughter: